pesulapmerahh/pesulapmerahh/README.md

 I am a student based in **Kediri, East Java**, focusing on the evolution of **Modern Web Technology** and **System Environments**.

-As a **Frontend **, I am dedicated to the modern web ecosystem, specifically focusing on building clean, modular, and high-performance applications that push the boundaries of user experience.
+As a **Frontend or UI/UX Designer**, I am dedicated to the modern web ecosystem, specifically focusing on building clean, modular, and high-performance applications that push the boundaries of user experience.

 ---